Cliff-Conolly/sei-group-project/README.md

 # ![](https://ga-dash.s3.amazonaws.com/production/assets/logo-9f88ae6c9c3871690e33280fcf557f33.png) Software Engineering Immersive Project #3: Walkabout

-## Introduction
-A travel site modeled after tripadvisor.com.
-Using a MERN stack and an external API, users can search for places of interest in places all over the world and save them to their own trips they can create.

-## Team Members
+## Team Members:
 Shane - https://github.com/shaneshibu/
 Cliff - https://github.com/Cliff-Conolly/
 Dan - https://github.com/danielagutperl/

+---

+## Introduction:
+Walkabout is a travel site modeled after tripadvisor.com.
+Using a MERN stack and an external API, users can search for places of interest in places all over the world and save them to their own trips they can create.

+---

-## Timeframe
+## Timeframe:
 1 week (June 2019)

+---

-## Technologies Used
+## Technologies Used:
 - MongoDB
 - Express
 - React
 - Node.js
 - Triposo API

+---

-## Overview
+## Overview:
 ![Walkabout Home Page](src/assets/screenshots/homepage.png)

 From the home screen users can search for cities or places of interest around the world then go to that places webpage to see more about them.